planetary-social/nos-notification-service-go/README.md

 ### Obtaining an APNs certificate

 1. Obtain a certificate from Apple (see ["Obtain a provider certificate from Apple"][get-apns-cert]).
+For development **ensure that you are creating a certificate of type "Apple Push Notification Service SSL (Sanbox)"** to avoid sending notifications in production.
 2. Export the certificate from your keychain in the PKCS#12 format.

 ### Run the service